yiphei/Pebble-Scavenger-Hunt/docs/IMPLEMENTATION.md

 		4. Iterate through the op code function table `opCodes` and call the appropriate handler function
 			* FA_CLAIM -> FAClaimHandler
 				1. Logs the message
-				2. Call `validateFAClaim` to validate message structure
+				2. Call `validateFA` to validate message structure and players
 				3. Call `validateKrag` to validate the krag ID, team, and location
 				4. Update the krag and team structs
 				5. Send `SH_CLAIMED` or `SH_CLAIMED_ALREADY` depending on step 2
 				6. Updates and sends the team's secret string, sets `gameInProgress` to false if the string is completely revealed.
 				7. Sends two clues to the GA if the string is not yet complete
 			* FA_LOG -> FALogHandler
-				1. Logs the message
-				2. Calls `validateFALog` to valdiate message structure
-				3. Logs the message using `logMessage`
+				1. Logs the message using `logMessage`
 			* GA_STATUS -> GAStatusHandler
 				1. Logs the message
-				2. Calls `validateGAStatus` to validate message structure
+				2. Calls `validateGA` to validate message structure and player
 				3. Calls `addGuideAgent` which adds a team if it doesn't exist, adds a Guide Agent to the team if it doesn't exist, and does nothing if both exist.
 				4. Calls `sendGameStatus` if the agent was new or if the GA_STATUS message requested an update
 				5. Calls `sendAllGSAgents` to send Field Agent info to the Guide Agent
 			* GA_HINT -> GAHintHandler
 				1. Logs the message
-				2. Calls `validateGAHint` to validate message structure
+				2. Calls `validateGA` to validate message structure and player
 				3. Forwards the hint to the appropriate Field Agent(s) using `forwardHint`
 			* FA_LOCATION -> FALocationHandler
 				1. Logs the message
-				2. Calls `validateFALocation` to validate message structure
+				2. Calls `validateFA` to validate message structure and player
 				3. Calls `addNewFieldAgent` which adds a new team if it doesn't exist, adds the Field Agent if it doesn't exist, and does nothing if both exist
 				4. Update the Field Agent struct with the new location
 				5. Calls `sendGameStatus` to send the game status if the agent was new or if a status was requested